Palestinian Embassy in Ghana donates food to over 600 Muslim women and Children | Ghana News Agency

 He emphasised on world peace and the need for all the different groups of the world to live together as one.
 Earlier, the Ambassador invited 200 orphans to his residence on his birthday to entertain them in solidarity.

-He thanked Ghanaians and their leaders for the peaceful atmosphere created in times of global turbulence and assured his commitment to continue to advocate peace in Palestine and everlasting peace in Ghana and the rest of the world.
+He thanked Ghanaians and their leaders for the peaceful atmosphere created in times of global turbulence and assured his commitment to continue to advocate peace in Palestine and everlasting peace in Ghana and the re